hadashisora/LM2L/readme.md

 * `Number files` prefixes output filenames with a numbering that corresponds to the order in which textures are stored in the file, instead of just texture ID.
 Useful if you're planning to repack the textures back later
 * `Extract mipmaps` will extract textures of all mipmap levels.
 Serves no purpose whatsoever, as those are just downscaled versions of the full texture.
 I made it just for compatibility sake
 * `Print file info` prints readable representation of Powe sections into CMD or txt file, useful if you're planning on reinjecting edited stuff
 * `Flip Y axis` flips the output image vertically, so that it looks correct(because game stores textures upside-down).
-Uncheck this if you don't want textures to be flipped at output(may be useful when injecting textures)
+Uncheck this if you don't want textures to be flipped at output(may be useful when injecting textures).
+This has to be switched off for usage with models

 ##### File000 parser usage
 * __Input file000 for parsing__